A class of knots with simple $SU(2)$ representations: Strongly invertible knots

 \begin{proof} The existence of (two) invariant meridians is clear -- each of these contain two of the intersection points of the axis of $\sigma$ with $\partial Y(K)$.
-For the existence of invariant longitudes we consider one of the two halfs that we obtain from $N(K)$ by cutting along the two invariant meridional disks.
+For the existence of invariant longitudes we consider one of the two halves that we obtain from $N(K)$ by cutting along the two invariant meridional disks.
 On the cylindrical part of its boundary we connect an intersection point of the axis with one meridian to an intersection point of the axis with the other meridian in such a way that the `partial linking number' is 0.
 We can do this because from a given starting point we have two possibilities for the endpoints on the other meridian.
 Then we apply the involution $\sigma$ to this curve, and the union of the two now is a longitude of $K$.
-We omit the rest of the proof which is straight-forward. \end{proof}
+We omit the rest of the proof which is straightforward. \end{proof}

-Torus knots have Seifert fibred complements.
-In fact, the 3-sphere has a well-known Seifert fibration with two multiple fibres, of order $p$ and $q$.
+Torus knots have Seifert fibered complements.
+In fact, the 3-sphere has a well-known Seifert fibration with two multiple fibers, of order $p$ and $q$.
 A regular fibre of this Seifert fibration is a $T_{p,q}$ torus knot.
 We shall also allow torus knots which are the unknot, i.e. the torus knot $T_{3,1}$, if we want to make allusion to the corresponding Seifert fibration of its complement.

-\begin{lemma} For torus knots $T_{p,q}$ arising as the regular fibre of a Seifert fibration of $S^3$, we can find an involution $\sigma$ which strongly inverses the torus knot and preserves the Seifert fibred structure of the complement.
-In particular, we can find a tubular neighbourhood $N(T_{p,q})$ which is $\sigma$-invariant and which respects the Seifert fibred structure. \end{lemma}
+\begin{lemma} For torus knots $T_{p,q}$ arising as the regular fibre of a Seifert fibration of $S^3$, we can find an involution $\sigma$ which strongly inverts the torus knot and preserves the Seifert fibered structure of the complement.
+In particular, we can find a tubular neighborhood $N(T_{p,q})$ which is $\sigma$-invariant and which respects the Seifert fibered structure. \end{lemma}

-\begin{lemma} Suppose $N(T_{p,q})$ is a regular neighbourhood of $T_{p,q}$ which is chosen $\sigma$-invariant and which preserves the Seifert fibred structure.
-Under an identification $h: \partial Y(T_{p,q}) \to S^1 \times S^1$ as in Lemma \ref{parametrisation} above, the Seifert fibres correspond to lines of slope $pq$ under the identification $S^1 \times S^1 \cong \R^2/\Z^2$.
+\begin{lemma} Suppose $N(T_{p,q})$ is a regular neighborhood of $T_{p,q}$ which is chosen $\sigma$-invariant and which preserves the Seifert fibered structure.
+Under an identification $h: \partial Y(T_{p,q}) \to S^1 \times S^1$ as in Lemma \ref{parametrisation} above, the Seifert fibers correspond to lines of slope $pq$ under the identification $S^1 \times S^1 \cong \R^2/\Z^2$.
 In particular, a Seifert fibre winds $pq$ times around the meridian while once around the longitude. \end{lemma}

 We consider the map $s_{p,q}: S^1 \times S^1 \to S^1 \times S^1$ defined by the matrix

 It has the property that